sguox002/leetcode/leetcode-all.md

 approach 1: using 2 node's lca and reduce by half.
 O(mnlogm) approach 2: traversal and mark each found nodes using postorder traversal.
 The first visited node when all nodes are seen is the LCA. it is better to use two states: the answer and the counting.
 (Note the dfs or postorder, we need assign the answer only the first time).
 ->>

+### change the tree: insert, delete, rotate, et al.
+<<-114	Flatten Binary Tree to Linked List    		50.8%	Medium
+right root left order
+->>

+<<-99	Recover Binary Search Tree    		41.7%	Hard
+two nodes of the BST was swapped. inorder traversal, similar to 1d array, it will create one pair or two pairs of disorder.
+->>

+<<-156	Binary Tree Upside Down    		55.6%	Medium
+- left child becomes the new root
+- root becomes the new right child
+- right becomes the new left child goes left and get the leftmost leaf node, and get the new root. this is similar to reverse linked list. not very intuitive. root->left becomes the new root. root itself becomes the right child root->left->right=root original right becomes the left child root->left->left=root->right.
+->>

+<<-226	Invert Binary Tree    		66.1%	Easy
+swap left right.
+->>

+<<-450	Delete Node in a BST    		44.9%	Medium
+if key<root, goes left, else goes right if key==root, we first sink the root to its right leftmost node, swap it, and delete the left most node.
+->>

+<<-538	Convert BST to Greater Tree    		56.1%	Medium
+node value is changed to the value + sum of all keys greater than it. right, root, left order.
+->>

+<<-563	Binary Tree Tilt    		52.2%	Easy
+tilt=absolute difference between left sum and right sum postorder to get tilt and sum
+->>

+<<-582	Kill Process    		62.0%	Medium
+given proces id and its parent id. kill a process will also kill its all ascendants. build the tree relation and do dfs from the id.
+->>

+<<-623	Add One Row to Tree    		50.0%	Medium
+add a row of nodes to depth d. original left subtree is still left, original right is still right.
+- bfs until d-1 layers (parent nodes) and then do the swaps.
+- dfs: add 1 layer, so that cd==d, then do the swap and return current search.
+->>

+<<-669	Trim a Binary Search Tree    		63.2%	Easy
+trim so that all value in range [L,R] postorder.
+->>

+<<-701	Insert into a Binary Search Tree    		76.0%	Medium
+just insert in left or right. (use it as root is much complicated) ->>

+<<-776	Split BST    		56.3%	Medium
+given a bst and a target value, split into two subtree so that one <= target and the other > target. most of the structure shall be kept.
+- split the tree get smaller and bigger subtree
+- if root>target, we go left and split into smaller and larger. root->left=larger.
+- if root<=target, we go right and split into smaller and larger, root->right=smaller tricky.
+->>

+<<-814	Binary Tree Pruning    		73.3%	Medium
+prune all subtree with all 0.
+postorder traversal
+->>

+<<-919	Complete Binary Tree Inserter    		58.1%	Medium
+using array to represent a complete binary tree. root child index relation i,2i,2i+1
+->>

+<<-897	Increasing Order Search Tree    		72.5%	Easy
+change tree to a in-order order tree. using reverse inorder traversal. root->right=process(root->right,prev)
+...
+return process(root->left,prev);
+level: 3
+->>

+<<-951	Flip Equivalent Binary Trees    		65.5%	Medium
+check if you flip left and right and get the other tree. left vs left, right vs right left vs right, right vs left.
+->>

+<<-971	Flip Binary Tree To Match Preorder Traversal    		46.1%	Medium
+binary tree with n nodes from 1 to n. you can flip a node's left and right subtree to match the preorder traversal. our goal is to flip the least number of nodes to match them. if we can do it, return the list of nodes flipped. otherwise return [-1]
+preorder: root, left, right.
+first compare root, with A[ind] start from 0, fail then directly return. check left (preorder traversal) if fail, we first check right and then left. check right. very good tree problem.
+->>

+<<-1038	Binary Search Tree to Greater Sum Tree    		81.5%	Medium
+change the node's value to value+sum of all keys > val. right, root, left traversal
+->>

+<<-1110	Delete Nodes And Return Forest    		67.4%	Medium
+postorder traversal.
+->>

+<<-1261	Find Elements in a Contaminated Binary Tree    		74.3%	Medium
+recover and find.
+root is x then left=2x+1, and right=2x+2
+->>

+<<-1273	Delete Tree Nodes    		63.3%	Medium
+the tree is given in the format of： node-parent array. build the tree and do postorder traversal to get num_nodea and sum.
+Delete the subtree=reset the sum and num_nodes.
+->>

+<<-1325	Delete Leaves With a Given Value    		73.4%	Medium
+post order to remove a leaf.
+->>

+<<-1516	Move Sub-Tree of N-Ary Tree    		62.1%	Hard
+all nodes have unique values, given two nodes p and q. move p subtree to become a direct child and the last child of node q.
+???
+->>

+<<-1660	Correct a Binary Tree    83.2%	Medium
+a node's right point to a node in its right on the same level
+approach: dfs with hashmap.
+level: 3
+->>

 <<-1666 Change the root of a binary tree